|Course Number||Course Title and Description||Credit Hours|

 This course introduces students to health care administration and management principles.
 Topics include aspects of business planning, compliance and quality programs, and organizational and human resource concepts.
 Students develop an understanding of the role of manager/supervisor relative to the goals and objectives of a physical therapy practice or department.
 Supervision of personnel and ethical and legal issues associated with PT practice will be presented.
 Current topics in regulatory and reimbursement guidelines will be explored.

 Individual characteristics of the patient/client that need to be taken into consideration in the management of a patient/client’s care.
-Family dynamics are also explored in relation to their impact on the health and health care decisions of a patient/client.
+Family and cultural dynamics are also explored in relation to their impact on the health and health care decisions of a patient/client.
 Another component of this course is the physical therapist’s role with respect to issues of violence and abuse.

 Presents models for clinical decision-making including the patient care management model as presented in the Guide to Physical Therapist Practice.
 Evidence-based practice and the critical evaluation of research related to health care practice is a component of this course.
-Also covered are concepts in epidemiology and outcome measurement.

 Students investigate traditional and contemporary theories of motor control and their application to movement in this course.
 Opportunities to review current technology utilized in motion analysis is considered with regards to clinical applications.
 Kinetic and kinematic data from motion analysis devices are incorporated into movement analysis.
 Emerging evidence in motor control is discussed.